Cost of living in Hinesville, Georgia is slightly below the state and national, U.S. average.

 When You Get to the Gate

 There is no on-post shuttle or bus.
 Taxicabs have access to post to drop off military I.D.
-Card holders and the Liberty Transit has a bus route with on-post stops.
+Card holders.
+The Liberty Transit has a bus route with on-post stops.
 Passengers must have a military I.D. card to exit the bus while on-post.

 Fort Stewart does not have a base operator.
 To find a number for an installation office or unit, visit the Fort Stewart Directory page.